-Due to limited in-person training availability during the COVID-19 health event, CPR and First Aid training for new staff hired after March 1, 2020, or for current staff whose training expired on March 1, 2020 or after, will continue to be counted as valid for Quality Rated portfolio scoring purposes.
+For portfolios submitted before September 1, 2021, CPR and First Aid training for staff whose training expired on March 1, 2020 or after will continue to be counted as valid for Quality Rated portfolio scoring purposes.
 Affected programs must upload a written statement in the portfolio indicating that training could not be obtained due to the current health situation.
 This statement must include the names of staff persons who could not complete initial training or recertification and the expiration dates for CPR and First Aid training for current staff.
 The statement should be uploaded in the Written Health Information section in Standard 2.
+For portfolios submitted September 1, 2021 or after, the written statement will not be accepted.